MurphyPone/murphypone.github.io/src/content/game-theory.md

 Trivially yielding a frequency of $\frac{1}{2}$.

-Note that this means the change in Even's payoff affects _Odd's_ strategy, not evens.
+Note that this means the change in Even's payoff affects _Odd's_ strategy, and not the other way around!
+Indirectly, it might seem like Even ought adjust his strategy, or perhaps introduce noise into his selection frequency, but this is actually irrelevant (or even incorrect) when the game is played ad infinitum as:

+1. Odd is a rational agent who is not susceptible to psychological warfare, and
+2. any selection frequency that doesn't converge on the the frequency needed to achieve the expected utility above does not maximize utility and is therefore a _losing strategy_.

+Even's best bet at this point is to flip his coin and present it to Odd!

 ### <a name="pdi" class="n"></a> 6.
-Prisoners' Dilemma
+Iterated Prisoners' Dilemma

+Mind the apostrophe^^ the implication of iteration gives way to cooperation, hence the dilemma is shared between both players.

-(Iterated, mind the apostrophe).
-In any _iterated_ game, where players are allowed to have repeated interactions with their opponent (or soon-to-be ally), strategies necessarily change, as we'll see in the next section about agents.
+In any ***iterated*** game, where players are allowed to have repeated interactions with their opponent (or soon-to-be ally), strategies necessarily change, as we'll see in the next section about agents.
 If two (or more) agents are able to play the same game over and over and over, learning one another strategies or strategy distributions.
 Crucially, if the number of games to be played in a series is known, then each presumably rational agent is able to find a dominant, degenerate strategy.

 I.e.

-> $P_1$ "I will back stab $P_2$ on the second to last game to maximize my utility"
+> $P_1$: "I will cooperate with $P_2$ until the second to last game at which point I will back stab her to maximize my utility."

-> $P_2$ "I suspect $P_1$ will back stab me on the second to last game, so I must preempt this strategy by betraying him on the third-to-last game
+> $P_2$: "I suspect $P_1$ will back stab me on the second to last game, so I must preempt this strategy by betraying her on the third-to-last game."

+> $\vdots$

+> $P_1$: "But if she suspects that I suspect that she suspects that I suspect,,, then I should just go mask off and stab $P_2$ in the face right now!!"

 and so on until we're back to square one.
 However, if the number of games to be played is not known, then this backwards induction can no longer be applied effectively.
 Interestingly enough, cooperation can organically and rationally be achieved in the iterated prisoners' dilemma.
 [Numerous meta-strategies](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma#Strategy_for_the_iterated_prisoner's_dilemma) arise from iterated contexts which you've likely heard of including.